Josef-Friedrich/LuaTeX_Lua-API/README.md

 requests.
 You can also email patches to josef@friedrich.rocks.
 It is ok if you only document the data types of the input parameters.

+Use imperative mood for the first line: https://peps.python.org/pep-0257/

 ### Minimal example of `tex.sp()`

 ```lua